 Working closely with faculty members who are respected professionals in athletic training, Plymouth State’s graduate athletic training programs provide students like you with opportunities to excel.
 If your goal is to become a BOC certified athletic trainer, or if you’re already BOC certified and want further training in teaching athletic training, Plymouth State’s entry-level or advanced athletic training programs will help you reach your goals.

 Choose from one of two athletic training concentrations to determine your coursework:

 Plymouth State is an NCAA Division III school with 24 varsity athletic teams, including men’s and women’s lacrosse, soccer, basketball, skiing, and ice hockey; as well as men’s football.
 More than 700 student athletes participate in team sports each year.
 The Physical Education Center has 33-acres of the best playing and practice fields in Division III, in addition to a three-court gymnasium, an Olympic-sized swimming pool, a wrestling room, tennis courts, and the Vailas Performance Center.
 The University’s 860-seat ice arena, serves as a teaching facility for instruction and research in ice activities and a home for the varsity men’s and women’s ice hockey teams.
-In Fall 2015, ALLWell North is expected to open.
-The 107,600-square-foot complex will include large-scale multi-use space and provide students with modern athletics and recreational facilities, including a full-size track and indoor tennis courts.
+In Fall 2015, ALLWell North opened.
+The 107,600-square-foot complex includes a large-scale multi-use space and provides students with modern athletics and recreational facilities, including a full-size track and indoor tennis courts.